Wildwood Hotel

 Wildwood was originally called Junkins, after a railway official, but in 1929 it was changed to what is used today.
 The first hotel in Junkins was built around 1910, so just shortly after the railway came through.
 Interestingly it was not located close to the tracks but rather a couple blocks away.

-Many old hotels we have documented were built by the rail line for a reason and that was to capture all that railway business.
+Many old hotels we have documented were built by the tracks for a reason and that was to capture all that railway business.
 Everyone came and went by train once, and this made it a desirable location.
 Still, one could do well elsewhere in town.

 The original hotel was expanded upon many times and when done, it was close in size to the one present day.
 It was also alike in form and similarly two stories tall.